-In accordance with the respective applicable European directives and regulations, the Unfair Competition Act was recently amended to the extent that inter alia provisions on geo-blocking were introduced.
+In accordance with the respective applicable EU Directives and Regulations, the Unfair Competition Act was recently amended to the extent that, inter alia, provisions on geo-blocking were introduced.
 The commission of a violation of the ban on geo-blocking is punishable with a fine of up to CHF100,000 (in the event of non-recovery, with imprisonment for up to three months).
-Further, specific provisions on trade secrets were introduced as well (see 3.10 Financial/Trade/Customs Sanctions).
+Further, specific provisions on trade secrets were introduced as well (see 3.10 Financial/Trade/ Customs Sanctions).

-Contributed by: Andreas Schurti, Simon Ott, Andreas Vogel and Husmira Jusic, Schurti Partners Attorneys at Law Ltd
+Contributed by: Andreas Schurti, Simon Ott and Andreas Vogel, Schurti Partners Attorneys at Law Ltd